-Access was truly the first modality that asked me (over and over) “what do you know?”
+Access Consciousness is a modality that will ask you (over and over) “what do you know?”

 In Access there are no teachers.
 There are no experts or gurus.
-Instead we have “facilitators.”
+Instead there are “facilitators.”

 The word “facilitate” means to ‘render easy.’
 That is, to restore or bring-back … with ease.